nalaatsi_BG

 ACTIVITY 1: Cultural Appropriation

 What is cultural appropriation?
 Is it simply one group taking something from another group’s culture?
 Or is it more complicated?
-The answer: yes, it’s more complicated.
-In order to understand cultural appropriation we have to look power dynamics.
-Cultural appropriation isn’t simply one cultural group borrowing or taking from another cultural group – it’s the dominant cultural group borrowing or taking from another cultural group, especially if that group has been marginalized or has experienced oppression historically.
+The short answer answer: yes, it’s more complicated.
+In order to understand cultural appropriation we have to look at power dynamics.
+Cultural appropriation isn’t simply cultural exchange – one cultural group borrowing or taking from another cultural group – it’s a dominant cultural group borrowing or taking from another cultural group, especially if that group has been marginalized or has experienced oppression historically.
 So if Indigenous artist Andy Everson uses Star Wars imagery in his paintings, is that cultural appropriation?

 In short, no. Star Wars is very much part of the dominant culture.
-This makes it ‘up for grabs’ in a sense, where artists are (legality aside) free to use it in their work.
+This makes it ‘up for grabs’ in a sense (legal issues notwithstanding 🙂 where artists are free to use it in their work.
 To take a counter example, if a white artist borrows heavily from traditional Indigenous imagery, designs, or forms – this is an example of cultural appropriation.
 Check out this well-written piece by Andray Domise.
 How Some People Are Missing the Point on Cultural Appropriation

 ACTIVITY 2: Reel Injun is a 2009 Canadian documentary film directed by Cree filmmaker Neil Diamond that explores the portrayal of Native Americans in film and popular culture.
 The film explores the various stereotypes about Natives in film, from the ‘noble savage’ to the ‘drunken Indian.’
 (Ask Rory for the film, we have the DVD at school).“This documentary illustrates the depiction of North America’s First Peoples since the beginning of the history of Hollywood, and shows how these portrayals have entrenched the pop-culture images of the “Injun” as opposed to the lived experience and reality of First Peoples.
 The film shows how the film industry is changing and how First Peoples are confronting the images and values co-opted by the North